Himawari466/ezPastebin/README.md

 ### About
-This tools if for my personal usage only, you are free to use this tools whitout any warranty.
+This tools is for my personal usage only, you are free to use this tools whitout any warranty.

 ### Developer API key